zhanxw/rvtests/README.md

 `--peopleIncludeID` and `--peopleExcludeID` are used to include/exclude samples from command line.
 For example, specify `--peopleIncludeID A,B,C` will include A, B and C sample from the VCF files if they exists.
 `--peopleIncludeID` and `--peopleExcludeID` followed by a file name will include or exclude the IDs in the file.
-So to include sample A, B and C, you can provide a file, `people.txt`, looks like:
+So to include sample A, B and C, you can provide a file, `people.txt`, which looks like:

     A
     B